 What will happen during the exchange?

 Our LPI visitors will arrive first and you will be here to receive them!
-Join your international counterparts for a cultural exchange dinner to make connections and share experiences.
+Join your international counterparts for a cultural exchange experience to make connections and share experiences.
 On day 2 you'll get those brain wheels turning at our all day mega hackathon at UCL East.
 Work with a group of 20 UCL and LPI students to support a local charity to answer questions and create solutions to their organisational needs.
 Share back during our competitive pitching session and finish the day off with a celebration at local river side brewery to mingle the night away with local voluntary sector experts, key student leaders, and the new friends you’ve made.

-Read more about social hackathons here
+- Read more about our co-creation sprint here

 Take in the sights and sounds of Paris through cultural immersion activities and site visits.
 You will be based at the Learning Planet Institute where you will take part in the LPI Sustainable Development Goals summer school.
 You will engage with a dynamic framework for engagement and training in sustainability issues through the prototyping of solutions to concrete problems.
 Finish your trip with a reflection dinner at a gorgeous French bistro to bring together all the insights and learnings from your experience.